sk2011s/creeper-combat/README.md

 # isme combat

 **Warning: No money is to be given to anyone.
-This program is not a copy of Hamster Kombat and they only have the same gameplay!**
+This program is not a copy of Hamster combat and they only have the same gameplay!**

 Made from my good friend Isme
 <br>